 Author: Ron Graham

-[Note: Peter is not using the milk analogy in the same way that Paul uses it (1Corinthians 3:2 Hebrews 5:12 ).
+Note:— The Milk Analogy.
+Peter is not using the milk analogy in the same way that Paul uses it (1Corinthians 3:2, cf Hebrews 5:12 ).
 Peter is not telling us to be spiritual infants or to eat spiritual baby food.
 He is illustrating the strong desire for spiritual food, not the quality of the food.